Integrated Resistance and Aerobic Training Study (Sprint) - 08.27.15

 -Liam, Blade, Carson, Dalton and Bryce, Grade 6, Madison Elementary School, Massena, New York

 Upon completion of this study, investigators expect to provide an integrated resistance and aerobic exercise training protocol capable of maintaining muscle, bone and cardiovascular health while reducing total exercise time over 180 days of spaceflight.
-This will provide invaluable information in support of the investigator’s long-term goal of protecting human fitness for longer space exploration missions.
+This is likely to provide invaluable information in support of the long-term goal of protecting human fitness for longer space exploration missions.^ back to top

-Data gathered from the Sprint investigation may help scientists develop/enhance aerobic training and resistance protocols that may be used on Earth to aid in muscle, bone and cardiovascular health.
+Data gathered from the Sprint investigation may help scientists develop/enhance aerobic training and resistance protocols that can be used on Earth to aid in muscle, bone and cardiovascular health.

-In-flight monitoring of training loads on ARED and COLBERT are evaluated as assessment of muscle function.
-Cardiovascular fitness includes a monthly measurement of VO2max, heart rate (HR) response to submaximal exercise, ventilatory threshold, left ventricular (LV) mass and contractility.
+In-flight monitoring of training loads on ARED and COLBERT are evaluated to assess muscle function.
+Cardiovascular fitness includes a monthly measurement of VO2max, heart rate (HR) response to submaximal exercise and ventilatory threshold.
 Monthly ultrasound scans of the thigh and calf are used to evaluate spaceflight-induced changes in the muscle volume.
-Subjects perform the new Sprint exercise prescription in flight, six days per week, beginning as early as possible; preferably on the first full in flight day.
+Active subjects perform the new Sprint exercise prescription in flight, six days per week, beginning as early as possible; preferably on the first full in flight day.
 The first two weeks in flight are an acclimation period of reduced training intensity and volume; after week two, the full training begins.
 The early onset of training is an important evidence-based aspect of Sprint for prevention of the initial deconditioning that can occur in the first 30 days of unloading in the absence of any exercise program.